loloRvz/nuttx-emulation/README.md

 ## Setting up the environment

-Clone the repo and build nuttx:
+Clone the repo to your desired location (we'll be working in this directory) and build nuttx:

 ```
 git clone https://github.com/loloRvz/nuttx-emulation.git